This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a hip dislocation?

 A hip dislocation occurs when your thigh bone is forced out of your hip socket.

 What are the signs and symptoms of a hip dislocation?

-- Your hip or knee is twisted in or out.
+- Hip or knee twisted in or out

 How is a hip dislocation diagnosed?